De Moivre’s Theorem

 Detailed solution using De Moivre’s Theorem in its basic form – Quora

-Many of the References and Additional Reading websites and Videos will assist you with understating and applying De Moivre’s Theorem.
+Many of the References and Additional Reading websites and Videos will assist you with understanding and applying De Moivre’s Theorem.

 As some professors say: “It is intuitively obvious to even the most casual observer.